-Rationale for the materiality benchmark applied

-We chose the adjusted net assets as the benchmark, because in our view, it is the best approximation to the Bank's Common Equity Tier 1 capital which is the most relevant performance measure to the stakeholders of the Bank and is a generally accepted benchmark.
-We chose 0,87% which is within the range of acceptable quantitative materiality thresholds in auditing standards.
+Overall materiality €485.000 How we determined it Approximately 0,88% of the Bank's net assets (as presented on the statement of financial position by line item 'total equity').
+Rationale for the materiality benchmark applied We chose the net assets as the benchmark, because in our view, it reflects the Bank's Common Equity Tier 1 capital which is the most relevant performance measure to the stakeholders of the Bank and is a generally accepted benchmark.
+We chose 0,88% which is within the range of acceptable quantitative materiality thresholds in auditing standards.

-We agreed with the Audit Committee that we would report to them misstatements identified during our audit above €18.070 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements identified during our audit above €24.000 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.